15 Historical Romance Books You Love To Read

 12. My Plain Jane (The Lady Janies)

-It is technically a Jane Eyre retelling.
-Jane Eyre might be more gothic-inspired, but they’re still romance involved in the time period is a great and fun twist.
+This is technically a Jane Eyre retelling.
+Jane Eyre is more gothic-inspired, but romance is still involved in the time period, which is a great and fun twist.
 It’s comedic, and it’s told directly to the audience.
 There are a lot of twists and changes to it.
 As a story, it doesn’t follow the main character, Jane Eyre.
-In fact, it follows another character, Charlotte, who’s Jane’s very good friend and who is on a quest to save Jane from her terrible taste in men.
+In fact, it follows another character, Charlotte, who’s Jane’s very good friend and is on a quest to save Jane from her terrible taste in men.

 Also, Jane’s best friend is a ghost, and Charlotte travels with the ghost hunter.
-It’s a quirky re-imagining of a very well-known story that has elements of romance and takes the time period and runs with it.
-If you’re a fan of these types of historical paranormal romance, I would highly recommend them.
+It’s a quirky re-imagining of a very well-known story with elements of romance that take the time period and run with it.
+If you’re a fan of these historical paranormal romances, I highly recommend them.

 My Plain Jane